 Your chances for a freebie increase in destinations that are celebrating a national milestone of some kind.

-For example, the government of the U.S. Virgin Islands offers $300 in travel vouchers for those who visit... during 2017, the 100th anniversary of Transfer Day, in which the islands were ceded from Danish possession to the jurisdiction of the United States.
+For example, the government of the U.S. Virgin Islands offered $300 in travel vouchers for those who... visited during 2017, the 100th anniversary of Transfer Day, in which the islands were ceded from Danish possession to the jurisdiction of the United States.

-The vouchers can be used to pay for tours focused on the history and culture of the area.
+The vouchers could be used to pay for tours focused on the history and culture of the area.

 Sound boring?
-The definition of what qualifies is quite generous, and the vouchers are accepted at 25 participating vendors.
-The activity list expands beyond museums to include eco-tours, kayaking trips, and food expeditions.
-There are a few restrictions, such as a three-night minimum stay requirement.
-Travel must be booked by Oct.
-1 and completed by Dec.
-31.
+The definition of what qualified was quite generous, and the vouchers were accepted at 25 participating vendors.
+The activity list expanded beyond museums to include eco-tours, kayaking trips, and food expeditions.
+There were a few restrictions, such as a three-night minimum stay requirement.

 It pays to look for anniversaries as you seek these freebies.
-Next, take a look at another place where celebrations include free admissions for budget travelers.Continue to 2 of 5 below.
+Next, take a look at another place where celebrations included free admissions for budget travelers.Continue to 2 of 5 below.

 02 of 05